jonascarpay/alloy/README.md

     - [x] functions
     - [ ] types?
   - [x] simple function naming
+  - [x] annotate functions with their stack trace/closest binding
   - [x] var type inference
     - [x] fix printing
   - [x] `with` syntax
   - [x] function body is an expression
     - [x] Fix the infinite recursion in recursive RT functions
+  - [x] black holes
 - [x] step 5
   - [x] structured goto
     - [x] break
     - [x] continue
+  - [x] function naming and deduplication
+    - ideally `let someFn = [..]: {..}` would actually get the `someFn` symbol, but that might become tricky if it's behind a ct argument
+    - Zig has memoization, but our functions can come from weirder places, and can be anonymous
+    - maybe we perform a pass before evaluation where we find every function expression and name it after it's place in the expression
+      - if it's behind arguments, include the applied arguments in the function name
+    - the easy way out would be hashing function definitions
 - [ ] step 6
   - [ ] conditionals
+    - [ ] host
+    - [ ] target
     - [ ] comparators
     - [ ] inversion
     - [ ] if-then-else
       - [ ] should also be ternary
+- [ ] step 7
+  - terminator expressions
 - [ ] eventually
   - [ ] Revisit labeled blocks
     - [ ] unbreakable blocks?